 They're not identical, though, because the iPhone 14 uses the five-core GPU version of the A15 that was previously exclusive to the iPhone 13 Pro and iPhone 13 Pro Max.
 The standard iPhone 13, meanwhile, has a four-core GPU.
 Our testing found that the iPhone 14 does offer a slight advantage over the 13, but it's unlikely to make much difference in the real world, even for hardcore gamers.

 US users should also come to terms with the fact that the iPhone 14 is devoid of a SIM tray, instead connecting via eSIM, while the iPhone 13 still accepts physical SIM cards (although eSIM is also supported there too).

-One intriguing new feature exclusive to the iPhone 14 is 'emergency SOS via satellite', which lets users (only those in the US and Canada, at launch) send texts and location info to emergency services when out of cellular or WiFi range.
+One intriguing feature exclusive to the iPhone 14 is 'emergency SOS via satellite', which lets users in certain countries including the US, Canada, UK and Australia send texts and location info to emergency services when out of cellular or Wi-Fi range.
 So for those with a penchant for the great outdoors, the 14 does deliver a little extra peace of mind in that regard.

 iPhone 14 vs iPhone 13: battery

 Although Apple doesn't serve up specific battery capacities when it launches each iPhone it does often suggested figures for certain tasks, which - paired with the increased thickness of the 14 over the 13 - all but confirms that there is a bigger cell inside the newer model.